dnl-rss/secureum-slot2-solidity101/01_contract.md

 #### 26. Free Functions

-Functions that are defined outside of contracts are called *free functions* and always have implicit internal visibility.
-Their code is include in all contracts that call them, similar to an internal library function.
+Functions that are defined outside of contracts are called *free functions* and always have implicit `internal` visibility.

+Their code is included in all contracts that call them, similar to an internal library function.

 ### 27. Events

-`Events` are an abstraction of the EVM's logging functionality.
+*Events* are an abstraction of the EVM's logging functionality.
 Emitting events causes the arguments to be stored in the transaction's log -- a special data structure in the blockchain.

 These logs are associated with the contract `address` and are accessible on the blockchain as long as the block is accessible.

-The `Log` and its `event` data is not accessible from within contracts (even those that create them).
+The log and its `event` data is not accessible from within contracts (even those that create them).
 Applications can subscribe and listen to the events through the RPC interface of an Ethereum client.

 ### 28. Indexed event parameters

-The optional attribute `indexed` for up two three event parameters adds them to a special data structure known as "topics" instead of the data part of the log.
+The optional attribute `indexed` for up to three `event` parameters adds them to a special data structure known as "topics" instead of the data part of the log.

-Using arrays (string and bytes) as indexed arguments results in the keccak-256 hash stored as a topic instead of the array itself.
+Using arrays (string and bytes) as indexed arguments results in the `keccak256` hash stored as a topic instead of the array itself.
 This is because topics can only hold a single word (32 bytes).

 All parameters without the `indexed` attribute are ABI-encoded into the `data` part of the log.

 Topics allow you to search for events, i.e. filtering a sequence of blocks for certain events.

-> Emitting an `event` in our `Ownable` allows applications to listen for events showing that ownership of the contract was changed.
-Because the event parameters are `indexed`, an application could more efficiently query the blockchain log for transfers to or from a specific address.
+> Because the event parameters are `indexed`, an application can more efficiently listen for a  `transferOwnership` event to or from a specific `address`:

 ```solidity
 contract Ownable {